UK Upper Second Class Honours degree (2:1) or equivalent.

-- Interviews are usually offered to applicants and in some cases a sample of essays is required.
+• Interviews are usually offered to applicants and in some cases an essay sample is required.
 Applicants who are unable to attend an interview, such as overseas students, will be interviewed by telephone.

 Months of entry